-You can specialise in one of five different areas, each of which can be further tailored to your field of interest by opting for a particular disciplinary approach, such as linguistics, anthropology, history, literary studies, or the Modern Middle East; or by choosing a particular geographic region, such as Morocco or Central Asia; or alternatively by concentrating on a particular historical period, such as the Middle Ages or the twentieth century.
+You can specialise in one of six different areas, each of which can be further tailored to your field of interest by opting for a particular disciplinary approach, such as linguistics, anthropology, history, literary studies, or the Modern Middle East; or by choosing a particular geographic region, such as Morocco or Central Asia; or alternatively by concentrating on a particular historical period, such as the Middle Ages or the twentieth century.

 It is also possible to study Middle Eastern Studies as a two-year programme.

 Apart from the contents, there can be other arguments to choose for either a Master’s or a Research Master’s programme.
 Have a look at the table in pdf for a quick overview of the differences.
 For more details on the contents, also visit the Master’s in Middle Eastern Studies (research) pages".